A Geometric Approach to the Yang-Mills Mass Gap

 From now on, we set $M=\mathbb{R}^{1+n},~n=2,3$ equipped with the Minkowski metric $\eta$.
-In addition, in a chosen Lie algebra basis we write the commutation $[~,~]$ on $\mathfrak{g}$ explicitly in terms of the structure constants i.e., $[A_{i},A_{j}]^{P}=f^{PQR}A^{Q}_{i}A^{R}_{j}$.
-We denote the space of connections in a particular Sobolev class $H^{s}$ by $\mathcal{A}$.
+In addition, in a chosen Lie algebra basis we write the commutation $[~,~]$ on $\mathfrak{g}$ explicitly in terms of the structure constants i.e., $[A_{i},A_{j}]^{P}=f^{PQR}A^{Q}_{i}A^{R}_{j}$ and absorb the Yang-Mills coupling constant $g_{YM}$ in the structure constants $f^{PQR}$.
+We denote the space of connections in Schwartz class by $\mathcal{A}$.
 The following lemma yields a local expression for the metric on the orbit space $\mathcal{A}/\mathcal{G}$ (note that \cite{singer1981geometry, babelon1981riemannian} also obtained metrics on the orbit space).
 We provide an explicit expression for the metric for the convenience of forthcoming calculations. \begin{lemma} Let $F=d^{\hnabla}A$ be the curvature of the principle $G-$bundle $\mathfrak{P}$ over $\mathbb{R}^{1+n}$.
-The associated Yang-Mills action functional is defined as $I=-\frac{1}{4}\int_{\mathbb{R}^{1+n}}\langle F~_{\alpha\beta},F^{\alpha\beta}\rangle$.
-The metric induced by the action functional $S$ on the orbit space $\mathcal{A}/\mathcal{G}$ verifies the following expression in the local Coulomb coordinates (i.e., connection verifies $\nabla^{i}A_{i}=0$ in a small enough open neighborhood of the flat connection $A_{i}=0$)
+The associated Yang-Mills action functional is defined as $I_{YM}=-\frac{1}{4}\int_{\mathbb{R}^{1+n}}\langle F~_{\alpha\beta},F^{\alpha\beta}\rangle$.
+The metric induced by the action functional $I$ on the orbit space $\mathcal{A}/\mathcal{G}$ verifies the following expression in the local Coulomb coordinates (i.e., connection verifies $\widehat{\nabla}^{i}(A_{i}-0)=\partial_{i}A_{i}+[A_{i},A_{i}]=\partial_{i}A_{i}=0$ in a small enough open neighborhood of the flat connection $A_{i}=0$) in a distributional sense